FudgeMsg/fudgemsg.github.io/docs/serialization-framework.md

 * Keep the data structure close to the object structure, but if in conflict design for the message.
 * Make interoperability between platforms the default - i.e. encourage people to avoid things like platform-specific namespaces on types.
-* Support [evolvability of data|#evolvability] natively within the framework, don't make each developer have to bolt this on.
+* Support evolvability of data natively within the framework, don't make each developer have to bolt this on.
 * Keep it easy to use - both for developers hand-coding message/object conversions and for the automated [code generator](fudge-proto.html).
 * Don't restrict programming patterns, in particular don't prevent immutable objects.